pylhc/pylhc.github.io/docs/measurements/procedures/ampdet.md

 !!! info "Tune Deltas"

-    in the past, clean amplitude detuning measurements could be achieved with tune deltas (signs as given in Multiturn) of <br>
+    In the past, clean amplitude detuning measurements could be achieved with tune deltas (signs as given in Multiturn) of <br>
     Horizontal: -0.009,<br>
     Vertical: +0.007.

 ### Actual Measurement

 !!! warning "When kicking with crossing angles"

     When kicking with the crossing orbit bump in, make sure at each kick, that the **losses occur in IP6/IP7** and **not in the IPs with the crossing** in (usually IP1 and IP5)!
     Losses in these IPs can appear with minor amplitude change, so **keep the amplitude increase between kicks small**.
     If you see losses in the IPs with crossing angles, but you are not yet happy with your maximum amplitude and you still have a lot of beam intensity left,